mnofrizal/fe-whatsam-gateway/.kilocode/rules/memory-bank/context.md

 ## 🎯 Current Work Focus

 The frontend dashboard is currently in **production-ready phase** with complete backend integration and full authentication system implemented.
-Focus has shifted to feature enhancements and user experience improvements.
+Recent focus has been on enhancing user experience with playground features and navigation improvements.

 ## 🎯 Recent Changes